-- If you have specific questions about a site or campground, call the Regional Parks office at (707) 565-2267 Monday-Friday from 10 a.m. to 3 p.m. to talk to a reservations agent.
+- If you have specific questions about a site or campground, call Regional Parks' office at (707) 565-2267 from 10 a.m. to 3 p.m.
+Monday-Friday to talk to a reservations agent.

 - Remember, a Regional Parks membership includes one free night of camping, which is a $35 value.
-To reserve your free night, you'll need to book by phone or in person.
+To reserve your free night, you'll need to book by phone.

 - One family can book two campsites under the same name.
 If you're hoping for two sites next to each other, you'll definitely want to book as far ahead as possible.

-- Occupancy is limited to 8 people per campsite (except for group sites.)
+- Occupancy is limited to eight people per campsite.

-- Each site can accommodate two vehicles, which must be parked on pavement.
+- Each site can accommodate two vehicles, and cars must be parked on pavement.

 - Dogs on leash are allowed with a $2 fee per dog per night.